mko02/CampusDiscovery/README.md

-Hi My name is Max
+Hi My name is Max2

 Hi my name is Ethan